tomoyanonymous/homebrew-flatcam/README.md

 # Homebrew-formula Flatcam

-This is the tap repository for homebrew [FlatCAM](http://flatcam.org/).
+This is an unofficial tap repository for homebrew [FlatCAM](http://flatcam.org/).

 ## Installation